lymphoidcell/java-lecture/session-2-using-object-classes-and-driver-classes/Challenge.md

-## Java code for Gallongs to Liters Conversion
+## Java code for Gallons to Liters Conversion

 Instruction:
 - Use Scanner to read in the number of gallons